-Our bad drug attorneys handle all types of injury and fatality cases related to dangerous prescription drugs, and we can help you, too.
-We invite you to complete our online case intake form so a Chicago drug lawyer can personally review your situation, without any cost or obligation on your part.
-And while we are based in Chicago, our firm handles drug recall lawsuits on behalf of clients across the country.
+Our Prescription Drug Defect Attorneys Can HelpOur bad drug attorneys handle all types of injury and fatality cases related to dangerous prescription drugs, and we can help you, too.
+We invite you to complete our online case intake form so a drug recall lawyer can personally review your situation, without any cost or obligation on your part.
+And while we are based in Chicago, our firm handles drug recall and defective medical device lawsuits on behalf of clients across the country.

 The power and wealth afforded to these companies through the production of countless medications and treatments must come with responsibility.
 Profits have long been of more importance to large pharmaceutical companies than the safety of the consumers to whom they are prescribed, and the culture of rushing medicines to market prematurely in order to claim massive profits at the cost of human lives must come to an end.

 As pharmaceutical companies overload the system by rushing medicines to market without adequate research or trials to support their safe use, many medicines end up falling through the cracks and into the hands of people who are led to believe that they are safe.
 Unfortunately, it is often not until many people have been harmed that pharmaceutical companies can be held responsible for reckless practices and disregard for their customers' health.

 The FDA often gets involved once adverse reactions have been associated with medications, but it is often the case that side effects are not clearly communicated to potential patients because that places the drugs on the FDA's radar.
-Despite the knowledge of potential complications, drug companies push medications on unsuspecting patients, and the FDA is often slow to act by first requiring disclosure of complications and then forcing the drug to be taken off the market if problems persist.
+Despite the knowledge of potential complications, drug companies push medications on unsuspecting patients, and the FDA is often slow to act by first requiring disclosure of adverse reactions and serious side effects and then forcing the drug to be taken off the market if problems persist.

 How Pharmaceutical Drug Litigation is Different From Other Personal Injury CasesTaking drug companies to task requires access to far more resources than those used to pursue legal action against private citizens or employers in cases of personal injury or workplace accidents.
-The burden of proof can be larger when pursuing drug lawsuits, while the facts in more traditional cases can be cut-and-dried.
+The burden of proof can be larger when pursuing drug lawsuits in Federal Court, while the facts in more traditional personal injury cases can be cut-and-dry.

 Rosenfeld Injury Lawyers remains committed to protecting your individual rights no matter the breadth of the litigation or the number of individual plaintiffs involved.
 Each drug recall lawyer in our office is actively involved in the review and litigation of cases involving prescription drugs including:

-It is increasingly common to see advertisements urging those negatively impacted by a medication to come forward as part of a class action bad drug lawsuit.
+What You Need to Know About Class Action Lawsuits Involving Recalled and Dangerous Prescription DrugsIt is increasingly common to see advertisements urging those negatively impacted by medication to come forward as part of a class action bad drug lawsuit.
 During these proceedings, certain facts are determined to apply to all cases, but every plaintiff has the right to pursue their own judgments and may also choose to refrain from inclusion in a mass settlement.
-It is important that you discuss the details of a pending class action lawsuit with a Chicago drug lawyer to determine which actions are in your best interest and to know what exactly you should expect throughout the process of litigation.
+It is important that you discuss the details of a pending class-action lawsuit with a top dangerous drug lawyer to determine which actions are in your best interest and to know what exactly you should expect throughout the process of litigation.